ACCESS-NRI/oasis3-mct/pyoasis/docs/index.rst

 Acknowledgments
 ---------------

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 824084.
+This work has been financed by the ISENES3 project which has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 824084.

 .. image:: euflag.png